razfrumkin/turing-machine-simulator/README.md

 - The language is not whitespace sensitive.
 - State names and constant names can only start with an alphabetical letter or underscore.
 For the rest of the name they can also contain numbers.
-- Escape sequences are not supported for character expression.
+- Escape sequences are not supported for character expressions.